AbhinavMir/khaos/slides.md

 # How to solve this?
 ### General, usualy advice
-1. Don't increase your attack surface - eg. snaps
+1. Don't increase your attack surface - eg. snaps, flatpaks, etc.
-  - In general, avoid Ubuntu, they hire based on GPA, but somehow the OS comes out looking good
-2. Keep your kernel and packages up to date
+2. Keep your kernel and packages up to date (eg. with `sudo apt update && sudo apt upgrade`)
-3. Do not run untrusted code
+3. Do not run untrusted code (attack vector via "interviews", cracked piracy software, etc.)
-4. etc.
+4. Use a firewall, eg. `ufw` or `firewalld`.

 ---